hn303/CamLandEc-RM03/supervision1-assignment.md

 Please answer the questions with numbering in a new .doc file and submit it via moodle by the deadline.

 ## Instructions
-1. If you missed supervision for some reason, please check Supervision 1[supervsion_exercies.md].
-Please review supervision exercises if you have trouble with some tasks.
+1. If you missed supervision for some reason, please go through [Supervision 1 exercises](supervsion_exercies.md).
+If you have trouble with some tasks, you may need to review some exercises in supervision 1.
-2. Please download and install QGIS standalone install version according to your platform:[Download QGIS](https://qgis.org/en/site/forusers/download.html){:target="_blank"}
+2. Please download and install QGIS standalone install version according to your platform: [Download QGIS](https://qgis.org/en/site/forusers/download.html){:target="_blank"}
 3. Read through the tasks carefully.
 You may face problems if you overlook any of the steps.
 4. Remember to save the QGIS document regularly.
 5. All figures in the assignment are for illustration purpose only and do not necessarily depict the actual data.<br>